 WKU’s scholarship commitment to Rogers Scholars Program graduates will be the following:

 The University of Kentucky is pleased to encourage academic excellence and will provide guaranteed scholarships to students completing the Rogers Scholars program, provided they meet the academic standards required.
+The following scholarships will be awarded to eligible students, provided the student is admitted and has a qualifying test score and GPA on file with the Office of Undergraduate Admission by December 1st.
+No additional application is required.

 Scholarship recipients are subject to the following conditions: